tezos/tezos-mirror/docs/introduction/howtoget.rst

 If ``bubblewrap`` is not available in your distribution you can also skip it and init opam with ``--disable-sandbox``.

+Additionally, the ``master`` branch requires the Rust compiler and the Cargo package manager to be installed.
+You can use `the rustup script<https://github.com/rust-lang/rustup>`_ to install both.

 Get the sources
 ~~~~~~~~~~~~~~~